monadoy/monad-booking/readme.md

   - Project needs to be created
   - Calendar API needs to be enabled in the project
   - OAuth client ID credentials need to be created and exported to file *credentials.json*
-- Organization
+- Google Workspace Admin
-  - Needs to create an user to handle the booking e.g. *booking@monad.fi*
+  - Needs to create a user to handle the booking e.g. *booking@monad.fi*
-- Calendar
+- Google Calendar
   - A room and an automatic calendar for the room needs to be created
   - The room calendar needs to be shared with edit access with our user
   - Id of the room calendar is needed for code operation, it can be retrieved from the settings of the calendar